San Diego Fleet

-The San Diego Fleet was a professional American football team based in San Diego, California, that competed in the Alliance of American Football (AAF).
+The San Diego Fleet were a professional American football team based in San Diego, California, that competed in the Alliance of American Football (AAF).
 The league began play in February 2019, with the team playing its home games at SDCCU Stadium.
 They were coached by former NFL head coach Mike Martz.
 The team was one of the two professional football teams playing in San Diego, along with the San Diego Strike Force of the Indoor Football League, and the first since the San Diego Chargers moved to Los Angeles in 2017.

 In April 2019, the league suspended football operations and allowed players to break their contracts.
 On April 17, the league filed for bankruptcy, cutting the season short and putting all eight teams out of business, since under the AAF organizational plan all teams were funded by the central organization.